NicolasAndresTomas/sit323-737-2024-t1-prac6c/README.md

 ### 4. Now you can access the application at http://localhost:8080

-# The Calculator Microservice offers several arithmetic operations.
-Use the following endpoints to perform calculations:
+# The Calculator Microservice offers several arithmetic operations:

 ### Addition (/add):
 - Description: Adds two numbers.